nazmul-nhb/id-generator/README.md

 ## @nazmul-nhb/id-generator

-`@nazmul-nhb/id-generator` is a TypeScript library for generating unique ID strings with customizable options.
+`ID Generator` is a TypeScript library for generating unique ID strings with customizable options.
 It allows you to create IDs with optional prefixes, suffixes, timestamps, and custom separators.

 ## Installation